-Police Beat for Sept.
+Police beat for Sept.
 1, 2020

 Maria Elena Mendoza, 41, 1300 block of Heath Lane, North Port.
 Charge: larceny.
 Bond: $1,500.

 Adrienne Marie Klein, 35, 5300 block of Densaw Road, North Port.
-Charges: trespassing, possession and or use of drug equipment.
+Charges: trespassing and possession of drug equipment.
 Bond: $620.

 Post a comment as